Multiplicative Reweighting for Robust Neural Network Optimization: Experiments

+We compare our strategy also to the recent state-of-the-art (SOTA) sparse regularization (SR) method \cite{zhou2021learning}.
+For this comparison we use the settings detailed in their paper, i.e., 8-layers CNN for CIFAR-10 and ResNet34 for CIFAR-100.
+Additional details appear in supp. mat. \cref{tab:label_noise_sr} exhibits the performance of MR with SR. It demonstrates again the improvement provided by MR in the presence of label noise when added on top of another algorithm.

+Since MR can also be viewed as a curriculum learning method we compare it with S2E \cite{yao2020searching} which changes the sampling probabilities from which the mini-batches are sampled.
+Additionally, we compare to a method named UNICON \cite{karim2022unicon} and MW-net \cite{shu2019meta}.
+For all of the methods the results are reported according to the settings described in their original papers.
+As for \cite{karim2022unicon}, when combined with MR, we use MR only for the warmup stage, $10$ and $30$ epochs for CIFAR10 and CIFAR100 respectively.
+No results are reported for UNICON with 20\% noise level with CIFAR-10 since the results are not reproducible with their official code.
+Note that MW-net requires additional clean set of examples.
+We employ MR only on the part of MW-net that uses the noisy train set.
+Additional details appear in the supp. mat.
+In \cref{tab:label_noise_s2e} it is shown that in most cases the addition of MR on top of the other methods improves the accuracy.

+{ Finally, we compare our method to the semi-supervised SOTA method DivideMix, which employs additional losses and trains two networks.
+In \cref{tab:time}, we report accuracy results on CIFAR-10 and observe that although DivideMix achieves higher accuracy than our MR, it does so at the cost of significantly longer training time. }

+{\bf Pair-flip and Instance-dependent label noise. } We applied MR in the presence of artificial yet more realistic label noise.
+Specifically, we employed pair-flip label noise \cite{han2018co}, in which related classes are flipped, and instance-dependent label noise \cite{xia2020part}, where the labels are altered based on the image's parts.
+The accuracy results for these two types and levels of noise are presented in \cref{tab:diff_noise_types}.
+In all the tested cases, the utilization of MR consistently improves performance.

-We examine our method on the Clothing1M \cite{xiao2015learning} dataset which includes 1M images of clothing products labeled by their product keywords.
-This dataset includes $16$ different classes and is known to be noisy.
-We used the same hyper-parameters as in Meta-Weight \cite{shu2019meta}, using ResNet-50 \cite{he2016deep} pre-trained with ImageNet \cite{deng2009imagenet} and trained it for additional 10 epochs.
+{\bf Realistic noisy labels.} We examine MR on the Clothing1M \cite{xiao2015learning} dataset which includes 1M images of clothing products labeled by their keywords.
+The dataset includes $14$ different classes and is known to be noisy.
+We used the same hyper-parameters as in Meta-Weight \cite{shu2019meta}, with ResNet-50 \cite{he2016deep} pre-trained on ImageNet \cite{deng2009imagenet} and we train it for additional 10 epochs.
 We used $\eta=0.01$ for MR step size and multiply it by $1.5$ after $2$ and $6$ epochs.
-Instead of employing MR update after each epoch we employ it after half an epoch since we found that $10$ weighting updates are not significant enough.
+Instead of using MR after each epoch we employ it after half an epoch since we found that $10$ weighting updates are not significant enough.